+WITHDRAWAL

-WITHDRAWAL Reasons for Withdrawal
+Reasons for Withdrawal

 Withdrawal is termination of the student's association with the School.
 Withdraw may be initiated by the student or by faculty, and the student may be eligible or ineligible to return.
 In rare cases, at the discretion of the dean, the School may withdraw a student if it is determined that the student is a danger to self or others or if the student is unable to act on the student's behalf to prevent academic and/or financial jeopardy.
-Students in the GEPN year may be withdrawn from the program by the program director and division chair due to a course failure.
+Students in the GEPN year may be withdrawn from the program by the program chair due to a course failure.
 Failure of a course means the student is unable to progress in the GEPN program.
-For students with academic difficulty in the M.S.N. specialty years or the D.N.P. program, procedures are outlined below in M.S.N./D.N.P.
-Students in Academic Difficulty.